sarah32-code/Irecipe/README.md

 - testing and debugging

 ### Sprint 3
--add more styling
+- add more styling
--Create Demo
+- Create Demo

 ### Installation
 1. clone the repository